Azure/azure-functions-ux/server/src/quickstart/vscodeDirectPublish-v2.md

 Run the following command to install the Core Tools package:

-<MarkdownHighlighter>npm install -g azure-functions-core-tools</MarkdownHighlighter>
+<MarkdownHighlighter>npm install -g azure-functions-core-tools@3 --unsafe-perm true</MarkdownHighlighter>

-The Core Tools make use of <a href="https://go.microsoft.com/fwlink/?linkid=2016373" target="_blank">.NET Core 2.1</a>, so you should install that, too.

 Next, <a href="https://go.microsoft.com/fwlink/?linkid=2016800" target="_blank">install the Azure Functions extension for Visual Studio Code</a>.
 Once the extension is installed, click on the Azure logo in the Activity Bar.
 Under **Azure: Functions**, click **Sign in to Azure...** and follow the on-screen instructions.